Futures and the Async Syntax

 The race function returns Left if the first argument finishes first, with that future’s output, and Right with the second future argument’s output if that one finishes first.
 This matches the order the arguments appear when calling the function: the first argument is to the left of the second argument.

-You have built a small working web scraper now, which we could extend in a bunch of different directions.
-More importantly, you have learned the basics of working with futures, so we can now dig into even more of the things we can do with async.
+You have built a small working web scraper now!
+Pick a couple URLs and run the command line tool.
+You may discover that some sites are reliably faster than others, while in other cases which site “wins” varies from run to run.
+More importantly, you’ve learned the basics of working with futures, so we can now dig into even more of the things we can do with async.